kura-labs-org/DEPLOY_08_CICD/README.md

 </html>

 # Task 3
+## Create a test step that will test the application front end

 # Task 4
+## Create an image of the application and push the image to Dockerhub

 1. To push the image from the EC2 to a Dockerhub account from the terminal, wrtie the command "sudo docker login"
 ```